Darth-InVader15/Darth-InVader15/README.md

 **Talking about Personal Stuffs:**

 - 🤔 My interests are with Backend Engineering;
-- I have worked with technologies like: Node.js, ReactJS, MongoDB, MATLAB, etc.
+- I have worked with technologies like: Node.js, ReactJS, MongoDB, etc.
 - I also love problem-solving.
 - 💬 Wanna talk about Comics or Algorithms, reach out to me.
 - 📫 Please email via piyush.singh1315@gmail.com to reach me.